 - Deaths due to chemical poisoning;

 - Drugs with fatal side-effects like cancer;

-- Medical malpractice leading to the death of a patient;
+- Medical malpractice, including surgical errors, misdiagnosis, or any other mistake leading to the death of a patient;

 - Elder abuse at a nursing home resulting in the death of a patient: